aivsol/autonomous-driving/README.md

 ```
 git clone https://github.com/aivsol/autonomous-driving.git
 cd autonomous-driving/
-git submodule update --init /--recursive
+git submodule update --init --recursive
 ```
 ##### Build Caffe
 Follow the instructions at:
 https://github.com/rbgirshick/py-faster-rcnn

-Make sure you have downloaded the pre-traned models for the demo
+Make sure you have downloaded the pre-trained models for the demo
 1. Download faster_rcnn_models using the step 5 of the README.md of
    https://github.com/rbgirshick/py-faster-rcnn and place it at
    $REPO_ROOT/api/resources/weights/faster_rcnn_models/